USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 It is useful to note that after the summaries have been created, they can be exported to CSV files.
 By clicking `View Results`, the summary results can be viewed in a table called the Analysis Engine that does sorting, filtering, and plotting.
 From the `File` menu of the Analysis Engine window, a compressed .kmz file can be created and subsequently loaded into Google Earth.
 Note that each KMZ file is currently provided with a single latitude and longitude coordinate representing its centroid, even for geographic shapes like counties.

 Recall that in addition to the datasets output for control strategies, many types of summaries of these datasets can be created in CoST.
-[Figure 4-30](#control_technologies_used_within_a_least_cost_analysis) shows a plot summarizing a Least Cost Strategy Detailed Result using the "Summarize by Control Technology and Pollutant" query.
+Figure {@fig:control_technologies_used_within_a_least_cost_analysis} shows a plot summarizing a Least Cost Strategy Detailed Result using the "Summarize by Control Technology and Pollutant" query.
 Some of the technologies used in this run were Low NOx burners (LNB), Low NOx burners with Flue Gas Recovery (LNB + FGD), Non-Selective Catalytic Reduction (NSCR), and Selective Non-catalytic Reduction (SNCR).
-Note that [Figure 4-30](#control_technologies_used_within_a_least_cost_analysis) was generated by plotting data output from CoST with spreadsheet software, and not by CoST itself.
+Note that Figure {@fig:control_technologies_used_within_a_least_cost_analysis} was generated by plotting data output from CoST with spreadsheet software, and not by CoST itself.
 CoST does have some plotting capabilities, but they are not discussed in this document.

 <!-- BEGIN COMMENT -->